guaguila/CLive2022_DEVWKS-3240/README.md

 ![](cert_dir.png)

-This is going to install the certificate on the switch with the name "mdt_cert" that was specified (certificate for model driven telemetry)
+This is going to install the certificate on the switch fromthe VM with the name "mdt_cert" that was specified (certificate for model driven telemetry)

-## Verify Certificates were provisioned and installed on the Catalyst 9300
+Verify the certificates were provisioned and installed on the Catalyst 9300

 One way to confirm the certificates installation is to examine the log file by running ***show log*** however since the terminal monitor is already enabled the relevant log messages are already displayed on the screen.

 ![](gnxi_log.png)
+Use can filter the log to catch the specific message that we are looking for with the following command:
 ```C9300#show log | i PKI```

 When gNOI cert.proto install operation is succesfull there will be a log message similar to “PKI-6-TRUSTPOINT_CREATE” which is seen on the C9300 terminal window.